alexobviously/bishop/README.md

 As a result of the amount of generalisation required to make a package like this work, performance does take a bit of a hit.
 As such, it might be difficult to build a strong engine with this.
 However, it's perfectly sufficient for logic generation and validation, etc. Hopefully the performance can be improved in the future though - this is a work in progress!

+Squares is written in pure dart with no dependencies.

 ### Upcoming Features
 * Insufficient material draws
 * Hopper pieces (e.g. xiangqi cannon)